daxpatel2/SunspotDataScraper/README.md

    - **Specola Database Scraper**:
      Simply run each cell in the Jupyter Notebook
    - **Fenyi Scraper**:
-     Automatically ran inside Specola Database Scraper
+     Automatically ran inside Specola Database Scraper.
+However, there is a separate file in case you want to run just the web scrapper code
 3. **View Data**: All graphs will be outputted inside of Jupyter Notebook cells
-4. **Generate Visualizations**: After running the scrapers, the `SunspotDataScraper` will generate plots to show sunspot lifespans and activity trends and get saved as png using the plt.savefig().
+4. **Generate Visualizations**: After running the scrapers, the `SunspotDataScraper` will generate plots to show sunspot lifespans and activity trends and get saved as png using the plt.savefig() method

 ## Files